Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Conclusions and Future Work

 Our empirical evaluation on the GJOpen and Metaculus datasets yielded several key insights.
 First, the RAG-ArgLLM agents consistently outperformed the ArgLLM agents, especially on the Metaculus dataset.
 This confirms that grounding argumentative reasoning with external evidence can improve forecasting accuracy.
 While the RbAM agents showed promise on the Metaculus dataset, they did not perform well on the GJOpen dataset.
 Second, our multi-agent framework applied to pairs of the same agent types, in some instances improved forecasting accuracy.
 Performance gains were most significant when the agents generated complementary argumentative perspectives.
 Pairing an ArgLLM agent with a RAG-ArgLLM agent, or combining two RAG-ArgLLM agents using different external sources (the NYTimes and the Guardian), proved highly effective.
 This suggests integrating both internal LLM reasoning and external evidence can be beneficial.
 Finally, instantiating our framework with three agents, an ArgLLM and two RAG-ArgLLMs with different sources, yielded further improvements.
 By increasing the diversity of reasoning and external sources, the three-agent framework produced more robust reasoning.
 This suggests that combining more complementary perspectives yields better results.

-Building on these findings, we plan to explore several promising directions: (1) investigating in more depth which models to pick while combining their argumentative reasoning; (2) studying whether an interactive debate could improve forecasting accuracy (e.g. using a similar framework to \citet{Rago2023AX}), and (3) experimenting with a larger number of frameworks.
+Building on these findings, we plan to explore several promising directions: (1) investigating in more depth which models to pick while combining their argumentative reasoning; (2) studying whether an interactive debate could improve forecasting accuracy (e.g. using a similar framework to \citet{Rago2023AX}); (3) experimenting with a larger number of frameworks; (4) evaluating the framework's robustness against real-world data irregularities such as noisy/misleading data, biased sources, and a wider variety of question types; and (5) investigating the practical deployment of the system, including optimising the computational cost and addressing the integration challenges into existing workflows.